flimflam-austin/hugo-cms-test/content/quick_reads/20200626-what-we-learned-today/index.md

       information on full-term pregnancies.
     _key: dc3275b43d47
   - order: 3
+    useCheckmark: false
     body: >-
       ## Prevalence

-      The CDC says research shows an estimated **10 additional cases for each *known* case** of COVID-19 in America,
+      The CDC says research shows an estimated**10 additional cases for each *known* case** of COVID-19 in America,

-      Consequently, the CDC estimates a small portion of the entire nation – **under 8%** – have been exposed to COVID-19.
+      Consequently, the CDC estimates a small portion of the entire nation –**under 8%** – have been exposed to COVID-19.

       CDC Dir.
-Dr. Redfield says estimates for **asymptomatic spread** are btwn 20-80%.
+Dr. Redfield says estimates for**asymptomatic spread** are btwn 20-80%.
     _key: 606a7b375664
   - order: 4
+    useCheckmark: true
     body: >-
       Dr. Redfield says in March, about 27% or 1 in 4 deaths in America were attributed to a pneumonia, flu or COVID-19; now the percentage is more